 This is the first level for those just getting started in competition.
 All exercises are performed with the dog on leash.
 There is a requirement of 10-15 stations to complete with no more than five stationary exercises.
 The exercises performed vary from turning 360 degrees to changing paces during the course.
 Exhibitors at this level may clap their hands and pat their legs through the course.

+This level includes more difficult exercises throughout the course and requires a dog to jump once on the course.
 All exercises are performed off-leash.
-There is a requirement of 12-17 stations with no more than seven stationary exercises.
+There is a requirement of 12 to 17 stations with no more than seven stationary exercises.
 Exercises include a jump as well as calling your dog to the front of you instead of to a heel position.
+Handlers may clap their hands, talk to the dog and pat their legs throughout the course.

-This third and highest level of AKC Rally is the most challenging.
-Exercises are performed off-leash except for the honor exercise.
-There is a requirement of 15-20 stations, with no more than 7 stationary exercises.
-Handlers are only allowed to encourage their dogs verbally.
-Physical encouragement is not allowed at this level.
+This level of AKC Rally is very challenging.
+Exercises are performed off-leash.
+There is a requirement of 15 to 20 stations, with no more than 7 stationary exercises and 2 required jumps on the course.
+Handlers are only allowed to encouraged their dogs verbally.
+Physical encouragement is not allowed at this class.

 The Winnegamie Dog Club offers Rally Classes on a regular basis.
 The trainers have titled their dogs in this fun sport and have lots to offer for handlers and their dogs whether or not competition is in the future.